openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Adobe Flash Player "Square"](http://labs.adobe.com/technologies/flashplayer10/)

 "AdobeÂ® FlashÂ® Player "Square" is a preview release that enables native 64-bit support on Linux, Mac OS, and Windows operating systems, as well as enhanced support for Microsoft Internet Explorer 9 beta.
 We have made this preview available so that users can test existing content and new platforms for compatibility and stability.
-Because this is a preview version of Flash Player, we don™t expect it to be as stable as a final release version of Flash Player.
+Because this is a preview version of Flash Player, we donâ€™t expect it to be as stable as a final release version of Flash Player.
 Use caution when installing Flash Player "Square" on production machines. (...)"